khairold/moengage-web-sdk-mobile-browser-back-button/README.md

 # To Reproduce

-- Clode the reproduction repository
+- Clone the reproduction repository
 - run `npm install`
 - run `npm run dev` to start the development server
 - Use a mobile device OR Chrome mobile simulator OR Firefox mobile simulator to browse